 In terms of dosage, most adults require 2.4 mcg of vitamin B12 per day.
 However, this amount may be slightly higher for certain groups, including people who are pregnant or breastfeeding.

 Vitamin B12 is generally considered safe, even when taken in large doses.
-However, it’s best to check in with a healthcare professional before taking high dose vitamin B12 supplements, especially if you’re taking other medications or have any underlying health issues.
+However, it’s best to check with a healthcare professional before taking high dose vitamin B12 supplements, especially if you’re taking other medications or have any underlying health issues.

 Unlike vitamin B12 supplements, B complex supplements contain a blend of multiple B vitamins, including vitamin B12.
 These might be a better option for people with increased nutrient needs or those at a greater risk of deficiency, including individuals with medical conditions that affect absorption.